yzf750/Quake-1-Launcher/README.md

 # The Quaker Deliverance
-A Quake 1 launcher in Python, Vibe Coded using Gemini
+A Quake 1 launcher in Python, Vibe Coded using Google Gemini

 Simple up and running for Debian based distros